Changing your course

 If you take time out from your course (sometimes known as deferring or suspending study) you will need to tell your course administrator and also let Student Finance England know about your plans.

-Usually if you stop attending your course your student funding will stop and the next instalments of your student loan and grant will not be paid.
-Student Finance England will recalculate your entitlement to grants and loans, and let you know if you are entitled to more, or whether you will need to repay any loans or grants.
+Usually if you stop attending your course your student funding will stop and the next instalments of your student loan will not be paid.
+Student Finance England will recalculate your entitlement to grants and loans, and let you know if you are entitled to more, or whether you will need to repay anything.

 If you are ill then support can continue to be paid for 60 days while you are away from your course.

-While you are taking time out, if you are still registered as a full-time student, you would not usually be able to claim any means-tested benefits, for example; Housing Benefit or Jobseekers' Allowance, unless you are in a category of student who can claim as a full-time student, for example; a single parent or a student with a disability.
+While you are taking time out, if you are still registered as a full-time student, you would not usually be able to claim Universal Credit.

 If you are thinking about taking time out from your course, then speak to a Student Money Adviser about how this could affect your finances.